Week 150

 Improving Leadership Practice

-In 300 to 500 words, discuss how this study will add to the understanding and effective practice of leadership and this existing problem within this specific context and organization.
+In 300 to 500 words, discuss how this study will add to the understanding and effective practice of leadership and the existing problem within this specific context and organization.
 Support all factual assertions with scholarly sources from within the last five years.

 Implications for Biblical Integration

 In 300 to 500 words, provide a solid connection between Biblical principles and the concepts and/or theories of this study.
-Include specific examples and references from Scripture and support all factual business assertions with scholarly sources from within the last five years.
+Include specific examples and references from Scripture, and support all factual business assertions with scholarly sources from within the last five years.

 Relationship to Leadership Practice